-Notes to the condensed consolidated interim financial statements For the three-month and nine-month periods ended 30 September 2020
+Notes to the condensed consolidated interim financial statements For the three-month period and year ended 31 December 2020

 1. THE COMPANY, ITS SUBSIDIARIES AND ITS BUSINESS DESCRIPTION

 The National Shipping Company of Saudi Arabia (the "Company" or "Bahri" or "Parent Company"), a Saudi Joint Stock Company was established under the Royal Decree No. M/5 dated 12 Safar 1398H (corresponding to 21 January 1978), and registered under Commercial Registration No. 1010026026 dated 1 Dhul Hijjah 1399H (corresponding to 22 October 1979) issued in Riyadh.
 The Company's head office located in Olaya district, Olaya Towers (Tower B), Floors (12-15), P.O Box 5101, Riyadh, 1142, Kingdom of Saudi Arabia.